-The ACFP Awards and Recognition Committee is a standing committee which plays an important role in building awareness for the ACFP, its members, and the significant role the ACFP plays in advancing family practice in Alberta.
-The ACFP Awards and Recognition Committee recognizes, celebrates, and supports family physicians, family medicine residents, and medical students in excellence in leadership, education, advocacy, and research.
+The Awards and Recognition Committee (ARC) is a standing committee that plays an important role in building awareness for the ACFP, its members, and the significant role the ACFP plays in advancing family practice in Alberta.
+The ARC recognizes, celebrates, and supports family physicians, family medicine residents, and medical students in excellence in leadership, education, advocacy, and research.
 The Committee will help promote the ACFP Awards Program and will play a strong role in scanning viable candidates for national recognition through the College of Family Physicians’ Honours and Awards program.

 Dr. Noel DaCunha (Board Rep), Westlock

 Dr. Priyanka Hansraj, Edmonton

 Dr. Jill Konkin, Edmonton